OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       } else if (case = 22) {
         return case 2.2 font
       } else {
-        // If case 4 of anything else then should not display. return whatever
+        // If case 3 then gray out and will not be selectable. return case 3 font
       }
     }